 Lower federal and state budgets will result in higher cost

-of education, this will lead to less access to equal opportunities and will
+of education, leading to less access to equal opportunities and will

-Think of the impact of thinning middle-class layer and the
+Think of the impact of a thinning middle-class layer and the

 increase in an economic distribution gap.
 That can result in a major social

 The deteriorating economic conditions can stress the social